Steps in a Round

 be shared between the application provider and application user, based

-for each.
+on a given weight for each.
 The general pattern for this is:

 A list of beneficiaries, each with a

-.Later processing creates a separate contract for each beneficiary and weight pair, setting the contract’s
+weight, is provided.
+The weights sum up to1.0.Later processing creates a separate contract for each beneficiary and weight pair, setting the contract’s

-fields accordingly.
+beneficiaryandweightfields accordingly.

 Beneficiaries are discussed further in the following sections.